pingbird/notes/notes/flutter/http.md

 ### Error handling

-For error handling I much prefer using a custom exception class to cut down boilerplate and make it easier to surface useful errors to the frontend: https://github.com/PixelToast/puro/blob/a2d11907895b4334a867d51145cb8e325c0c9d0b/puro/lib/src/http.dart#L174
+For error handling I prefer using a custom exception class to cut down boilerplate and make it easier to surface useful errors to the frontend: https://github.com/PixelToast/puro/blob/a2d11907895b4334a867d51145cb8e325c0c9d0b/puro/lib/src/http.dart#L174

 After every request you would call `HttpException.ensureSuccess(response)` which throws a formatted exception when the response does not have a 2xx status code.